 - Children's views matter to us.
-SEND pupils complete pupil profiles and various transition documents that ensure provision can run smoothly throughout their learning journey here at New Hartley. - All children are aware of their termly targets (on their individual learning plans) and are encouraged to self-review against these in order to encourage ownership and to be more child friendly.
-As part of the review process, SEN pupils are also asked about their views on their strengths, the areas in which they feel they would like to develop and the support they would like to receive. - For their annual review children with EHCPs are asked more formally about their views, their learning, their targets and the support and interventions they are given by a member of staff.
+SEND pupils complete pupil profiles and various transition documents that ensure provision can run smoothly throughout their learning journey here at New Hartley. - All children are aware of their termly targets (on their individual support plans) and are encouraged to selfreview against these in order to encourage ownership and to be more child friendly.
+As part of the review process,

+SEN pupils are also asked about their views on their strengths, the areas in which they feel they would like to develop and the support they would like to receive.

+• For their annual review children with EHCPs are asked more formally about their views, their learning, their targets and the support and interventions they are given by a member of staff.

-In order to ensure the most effective 'SEND' provision, the SENCo has the following procedures in place:
+In order to ensure the most effective 'SEND' provision, the SENDCo has the following procedures in place:

-Weekly meetings with the SLT

-Termly meeting with the Governor responsible for SEN. SEND strategic planner and action plans are discussed.

-Half termly meetings with all Class Teachers to discuss children on the SEN register and their provision, as well as further meetings and discussion as required.
-Staff meetings are used to discuss and complete learning plans.

-Pupil progress meetings and the tracking of all pupils.

-Regular meetings with I-I support staff.
+- Termly meeting with the Governor responsible for SEN. SEND strategic planner and action plans are discussed. - Half termly meetings with all Class Teachers to discuss children on the SEN register and their provision, as well as further meetings and discussion as required.
+Staff meetings are used to discuss and complete learning plans. - · Pupil progress meetings and the tracking of all pupils. - · Regular meetings with I-I support staff. - · An agenda of book scrutinies, termly collection of class SEND registers, learning walks and other checks includes review of provision available to children with SEND and other vulnerable groups on a weekly basis. - · Behaviour Support Plans, behaviour strategies and relevant resources supplied to class teachers - Dedicated SEND time so that children can be visited and observed in class and teaching staff can be given appropriate support and advice without delay.